Eating and drinking

 Of course, there are also lots of places to eat and drink on the University campus.

 Leeds is a shoppers paradise.
-Victorian arcades with quirky individual shops sit alongside the global chain stores youd expect in a big city.
+Victorian arcades with quirky individual shops sit alongside the global chain stores youd expect in any big city.
 The city centre is compact and easy to walk around.

 Briggate is the main pedestrianised shopping street, where youll find many familiar high-street shops and the Trinity Leeds shopping mall, offering fashion, food and drink and a cinema.

-Victoria Leeds offers high-end and luxury brands in the stylish historic and modern surroundings of Victoria Quarter and Victoria Gate.
+Victoria Leeds shopping centre offers high-end and luxury brands in the stylish historic and modern surroundings of Victoria Quarter and Victoria Gate.

 Leeds Corn Exchange, opened in 1863, is now home to independent boutiques and cafes.
 Youll find more independent retailers in the Grand Arcade.
 Pop-up shops and events appear around the city throughout the year.